tcheukueppoo/maat/docs/class.md

 }
 ```

-Supercalls are also resolved by walking down the c3-mro list and caching the
+Supercalls are also resolved by walking down the c3-mro list to find their
-results in the mro cache of the class concerned to optimize subsequent recalls,
+entries and if found, we cache the results in the mro cache of the object's
+class so as to optimize subsequent recalls by the same object or any other
-the `^.augment` meta method called on a class invalidates all affected classes
+object instance of that class.
+The `^.augment` meta-method call on a class can
-which is why it should be used with great care.
+invalidates that class' mro cache and all of that of the affected classes, i.e
+the ones it's directly or indirectly linked to and therefore it's preferable you
+monkey-patch a class before creating any instance of it.

 ## Static Attributes and Methods

 You can declared lexically scoped variables in a class using `let`, this looks
-similar to static variables and methods in a class acesses these variables by
+similar to static variables, methods in a class have access to these variables
-simply closing over them.
-There will be no over-head with static methods when
+by simply closing over them just like normal closures.
+There will be no
-doing roles or inheriting classes, only inherited methods of a base class can
+over-head with static methods when composing with roles or inheriting classes,
+only inherited methods of a base class can access lexicals declared in
-access lexicals declared in superclasses.
+superclasses.

 ```maat
 class A {